Prostitution in Djibouti: Sex trafficking

-Djibouti is a source, transit, and destination country for women and children subjected to sex trafficking, although limited data on trafficking cases has complicated efforts to determine the full scope of the phenomenon.
+Djibouti is a source, transit, and destination country for women and children subjected to sex trafficking, traffickers exploit migrants transiting through Djibouti.
+In 2023, an international organization estimated that more than 200,000 migrants passed through the country by land and sea, the majority of them Ethiopians.
 Men, women, and children, primarily from Ethiopia and Somalia, and to a lesser extent from Eritrea, transit Djibouti voluntarily en route to Yemen and other locations in the Middle East, particularly Saudi Arabia, to seek work.
 An unknown number of these migrants are subjected to sex trafficking in their intended destinations.

 Djiboutian and migrant women and street children are vulnerable to sex trafficking in Djibouti City, the Ethiopia-Djibouti trucking corridor, and Obock, the main departure point for Yemen.
 Some migrants intending to be smuggled may be transported or detained against their will and subsequently subjected to trafficking and other forms of abuse in Djibouti.
 Some migrant women reportedly were subjected to domestic servitude and forced prostitution in Djibouti.

 The 2016 Law No. 133, On the Fight Against Trafficking in Persons and Illicit Smuggling of Migrants, criminalizes all forms of trafficking; it prescribes penalties of five to 10 years imprisonment, and 20 when aggravating factors are present, which are sufficiently stringent and commensurate with those for other serious crime.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Djibouti as a 'Tier 2' country.